Feather River College: Housing options

 Student apartments are available on campus, a short walk from the main campus.
 The residence halls and apartments are managed on-site and include residence assistance, security, and student activities.

 Academics

-Feather River College offers the Associate in Arts degree, Associate in Science degree, and certificates, as well as a Bachelor of Science degree in equine and ranch management.
+Feather River College offers the Associate in Arts degree, Associate in Science degree, and certificates, as well as a Bachelor of Science degree in Equine and Ranch Management and a Bachelor of Science Degree in Ecosystem Restoration and Applied Fire Management.

 Phi Theta Kappa Honor Society

 The Feather River College Phi Theta Kappa chapter was founded in 1993.